 3. Find common ground

 Managers can work to avoid similarity bias by striving to find common ground with each employee.
 Before the review, they might discuss a work-related event that they both took part in, like a recent volunteer day or work party.
-They should also strive to find common ground all year round so that each employee becomes part of their “in-group,” which will minimize similarity bias.
+They should also strive to find common ground all year round so that each employee becomes part of their “in-group,” which will minimize similarity bias in performance reviews.

 4. Look at performance metrics